ivanteoh/nikola-mdl-mako/README.md

   [Nikola](https://getnikola.com/) used.
 If it is ``lightbox``, [lightbox](http://lokeshdhakar.com/projects/lightbox2/) script is used to view full images in gallery pages.
+* Add meta 'type' and 'hidetitle' to 'story' page.
+* Add meta 'no-card-shadow' and 'no-card-media' to 'post' and 'story' pages.

 ## Depreciated GLOBAL_CONTEXT